-If we talk about Alabama, we can easily notice that it’s one of the state in the United States.
+If we talk about Alabama, we can easily notice that it’s one of the states in the United States.
 Alabama is located in the southeastern region of the United States.
 It’s bordered by the Gulf of Mexico to the south, Mississippi to the west, Tennessee to the north and Georgia to the east.
-Alabama is 30th largest US State by area while it’s 24th-most populous (2020).
+Alabama is the 30th largest US State by area while it’s 24th-most populous (2020).
 Let’s talk about facts about Alabama state in this article.

 1. Yellowhammer State

-Alabama is nicknamed with Yellowhammer state.
+Alabama is nicknamed Yellowhammer state.
 The nickname came from yellow trim on the sleeves, collar and coat tails of the cavalry soldier from Huntsville, Alabama that joined Nathan Bedford Forrest’s battalion.
-All Alabama troops in the Confederate Army were called with that name later.
+All Alabama troops in the Confederate Army were called by that name later.
 It’s also nicknamed after the Yellowhammer bird, its state bird.

 2. Heart of Dixie

 Dixie is the nickname given to the southern United States especially the states that seceded to form the Confederate States of America.
 South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, Texas, Virginia, Arkansas, North Carolina, and Tennessee are the eleven Southern states that seceded to form the new Confederate States of America in late 1860 and early 1861.
-Alabama is called as the Heart of Dixie as it’s geographically at the center of Dixie (also called Dixieland) while Montgomery was also the first Confederate capital.
-The Heart of Dixie nickname was actually born in the late 1940s/early 1950s as public relations campaign launched by the Alabama Chamber of Commerce.
+Alabama is called the Heart of Dixie as it’s geographically at the center of Dixie (also called Dixieland) while Montgomery was also the first Confederate capital.
+The Heart of Dixie nickname was actually born in the late 1940s/early 1950s as a public relations campaign launched by the Alabama Chamber of Commerce.

 3. The Cotton State